nandodonaire/ticTacToe_Game/README.md

 Problems to be fixed on future release:

-1) Change the wording of the "Sign In" button once the user is logged in.
-Maybe call it "Account".
+1) When a user is not signed in, the blue button should display "Sign In".
+Once the user is logged in, change that button to read "Account".